 Instructions on how to make a hyperbolic quilt, designed by Helaman Ferguson,[31] have been made available by Jeff Weeks.[32]

-Various pseudospheres – surfaces with constant negative Gaussian curvature – can be embedded in 3-dimensional space under the standard Euclidean metric, and so can be made into tangible physical models.
-Of these, the tractoid (often called the pseudosphere) is the best known; using the tractoid as a model of the hyperbolic plane is analogous to using a cone or cylinder as a model of the Euclidean plane.
+Various pseudospheres – surfaces with constant negative Gaussian curvature – can be embedded in 3-D space under the standard Euclidean metric, and so can be made into tangible models.
+Of these, the tractoid (or pseudosphere) is the best known; using the tractoid as a model of the hyperbolic plane is analogous to using a cone or cylinder as a model of the Euclidean plane.
 However, the entire hyperbolic plane cannot be embedded into Euclidean space in this way, and various other models are more convenient for abstractly exploring hyperbolic geometry.

 There are four models commonly used for hyperbolic geometry: the Klein model, the Poincaré disk model, the Poincaré half-plane model, and the Lorentz or hyperboloid model.
 These models define a hyperbolic plane which satisfies the axioms of a hyperbolic geometry.
 Despite their names, the first three mentioned above were introduced as models of hyperbolic space by Beltrami, not by Poincaré or Klein.
 All these models are extendable to more dimensions.